blivic/mx-wc-local-pickup-extended/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use the WooCommerce -> Settings -> Shipping -> Local Pickup Extended screen to configure the available options

+### Credits

+This plugin is a fork of the WooCommerce Shipping Options plugin available in the WP repo.
+It now works specifically for Local pickup, the chosen pickup location is now visible also on the Order details page (after purchase) and in the order emails.
+Once this shipping method is selected, selecting one of the available options (pickup locations) is required.
+Also, now you can enter negative values in the pickup fee/discount field so you can also offer discounts.
+The plugin is ready for localization (translation).
+There's a POT file in the languages folder so translating the strings is a breeze now.
+Btw, the plugin is already translated to Croatian.

 ### Screenshots

 ##### Settings page ( Woo - Settings - Shipping - Local pickup extended)